Mern-A-team/MERN-assessment-documentation/README.md

-In relation to working with photos the app will utilise a form to submit the photo with the attached metadata and custom fields.
-This form will have an image upload section, a title for the museum cataloging number, a selection of categories that can be applied to an image, and a text area for free form information about the image to be entered.
+In relation to working with photos the app will utilise a form to submit the photo w/home/roarkz/Code/projects/MERN-assessment-documentation/docs/MMB_13Jan.pngmage, and a text area for free form information about the image to be entered.
 The fields relating to the categories and the textfield will be tied to specific metadata fields.
 This will tie the entered information directly to the digital image.
 Both an Admin and a Volunteer will be able to edit existing data as needed.
 To do so they will navigate to the image show page which will have an edit button.